ili-cre/ili-test-docusaurus/docs/doc2.md

-# Installing an External Power Supply & Fail Safe Electric Lock With REX & Motion Sensor #
+# Installing an External Power Supply & Fail Safe Electric Lock #

 **You will need:**